mgiovani/ai-cursor-init/CONTRIBUTING.md

 - **Git** for version control
 - **Markdown knowledge** for template development
 - **Understanding of:**
-  - Cursor IDE rules and templates
+  - Cursor IDE native commands and rules system
   - Mermaid diagram syntax
   - YAML configuration
+  - Markdown (for commands and templates)

 ### Setup Steps